Tenktau/Tenktau/README.md

 ## About me

-- From ZheJiang, China
+- From ZheJiang, China.
-- B.E. in Electronic Information Engineering
+- B.E. in Electronic Information Engineering.
+- Studying for a master's degree in optoelectronics at the UCAS.

 ## Several Portals